BlackLotus-SMP/AutoBackup/README.md

 # TODO

+- [ ] check if sshpass and rsync are installed
 - [ ] login with file (sshpass only now)
 - [x] set config file as arg on run (./build -c config.json)
-- [ ] there is a bug in the build.sh file for freebsd builds
+- [x] fix build.sh
-- [ ] probably workflow to upload artifacts as release
+- [x] probably workflow to upload artifacts as release
 - [ ] endpoint to register/delete a config
 - [x] unique config name validation
 - [ ] tests